Make It Personal

 Tell a good story.
 The characters in your story should have clear goals and relatable motives, and the action should unfold in a believable way.
 Information is unimportant.
 It's all about narrative (Fisher, 1984).

-Focus on solutions.
-By starting with solutions, you can make it easier for your audience to accept that climate change is happening (Dryzek, Norgaard, and Schlosberg, 2011).
-Explain how addressing climate change will make life better by spurring innovation, improving public health and strengthening national security.
+Highlight solutions.
+Telling a scary story about climate change can backfire when you don’t offer a clear solution (Peters, Ruiter, & Kok, 2013).
+By highlighting solutions, you can make it easier for your audience to accept that climate change is happening (Dryzek, Norgaard, and Schlosberg, 2011).
+Explain how addressing climate change will make life better by spurring innovation, creating jobs and improving public health.
 All of this will make us happier.
 You should spend more time talking about solutions than about the problem.

 The solutions should match the challenge.
 If one person changes his lightbulbs, it won't do much, but if we all change our lightbulbs, it can have an impact.
 Explain how our collective efforts can stem the advance of climate change (ecoAmerica, 2013).